 Our law firm offers support and guidance in securing authorization to study in Canada.
-All Canadian study permits grant holders the authority to work up to 20 hours per week while studying.
+All Canadian study permits grant holders the authority to work while studying.
+Recently, the Canadian government passed temporary measures to allow students to work over 40 hours a week, until December 2023.
 However, our law firm does not offer employment services as these are outside the scope of immigration law.

 Canadian educational institutions usually have a department designed to assist international students with finding housing, accommodations, and navigating student life.
 Our International Student Program team will ensure that clients are made aware of such services.
 However, it is outside of the score of our duties to directly assist clients with finding accommodations in Canada.

 This depends highly on your program of study.
 If you prefer certain areas of employment, your educational counsellor will most certainly consider this when researching which schools and programs are best for you!

 Yes, it is possible to pursue a second study program in Canada after you complete your first.
 However, you will have to submit a new study permit application for the new program of study.

 Let us help you become an international student in Canada!
 Complete our free student assessment and an academic counsellor from our International Student Program department will contact you to discuss your options.Get Started